-Saif M. Khan is a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET).
-His research focuses on AI policy, semiconductor supply chains and related U.S. policy, and has been featured in The Financial Times, The Washington Post, Fortune and other outlets.
+Saif M. Khan was a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET).
+His research focused on AI policy, semiconductor supply chains and related U.S. policy, and has been featured in The Financial Times, The Washington Post, Fortune and other outlets.
 Saif has a decade of experience as an intellectual property lawyer at Brinks Gilson & Lione and at several technology companies including Hewlett-Packard, where he supported software businesses with machine learning portfolios.
 Saif has a J.D. (cum laude) from The Ohio State University Moritz College of Law and a B.S. (cum laude) in physics and an M.A. in Physics from Wayne State University.